A topic from the subject of Inorganic Chemistry in Chemistry.

 Inorganic Chemistry of Main Group Elements

-The inorganic chemistry of main group elements is important because these compounds are used in a wide variety of applications, such as:
+The inorganic chemistry of main group elements encompasses a broad range of topics, including:

 Inorganic Chemistry of Main Group Elements: Experiment on the Preparation of Potassium Hexacyanoferrate(III)